Coda-SVS/nnsvs-korean-support/doc/How to phoneme alignment.en.md

 3. Proceed with the phoneme alignment operation.

+    > ⚠️ To avoid losing your work history, you must save it. ⚠️

-    1. To create and delete labels in the .lab area
+    1. To create and delete labels in the .lab area.

     https://user-images.githubusercontent.com/25889754/162585170-715dee2e-17c0-48a7-90f2-c5f1e1ac642e.mp4

     2. You can move the label.

     https://user-images.githubusercontent.com/25889754/162585179-c21d3061-754d-4768-9c5c-557d43f5075f.mp4

 4. 🎉 Finish

-    > You can use the completed .lab file.
+    > Completed after saving.
+You can use the .lab file.